-Connect innovators and early adopters on a single platform in healthcare 3D printing, bioprinting, and related technologies.
+Connect innovators and early adopters in healthcare 3D printing, bioprinting, and related technologies.

 Educate global communities in language people understand.